-My Bay Area rent had soared way beyond my means just as the seeds of this film were taking root, and I felt propelled to give up my apartment and sell everything I owned in order to move forward with this documentary and forge a new path.
+My Bay Area rent had soared beyond my means just as the seeds of this film were taking root, and I felt propelled to give up my apartment and sell what I owned in order to downsize to fit my Jeep and move forward with my film.

 For years leading up to this time I had been volunteering on local farms and ranches and participating inside the competitive horse world.
-I saw firsthand the predicament of the animals I worked with, who were inevitably living as a means to someone else’s end.
-Even in the most caring ranching, farming or equestrian environments, the ends that I saw unsettled my conscience and surfaced questions about the ways and reasons we draw lines.
+As I fell in love with the people and animals who I worked with in these places, I saw firsthand the predicament of animals who are living as a means to human ends.
+Even in the most caring environments, the ends that I saw unsettled my conscience, surfacing questions about the ways and reasons we appropriate other lives.

-As 2015 approached, I had conceived of a documentary project that would explore this predicament, and I located authorities on the subject of animal concerns and asked if they might participate with an interview.
-Encouraged by the first few welcoming responses, I packed my Jeep with camping equipment, cameras, a tripod and Henry, and with stops planted across the U.S, we set off on a two-year filmmaking adventure.
+As 2015 approached, I had conceived of a documentary project that would explore this relationship, and with stops planted across the U.S, Henry and I set off on a two-year filmmaking adventure.